Dishwashers are a reliably safe place to store valuable documents and photographs during hurricanes or flooding.

 The only way to guarantee that pictures will survive is to take them with you.
 Or scan them into a computer and send copies to several out-of-town friends before you evacuate.

-When similar advice appeared on the reddit forum r/LifeProTips, one user responded with another personal anecdote about losing valuables this way:
+When similar advice appeared on the reddit forum r/LifeProTips, one user responded with another personal anecdote about having lost valuables by trusting them to this approach:

 By contrast, we were unable to locate any stories of people successfully protecting their belongings from flood by storing them in a dishwasher.